Climate of Perth: Summer

 Visiting the beach is a common summertime activity for Perth, particularly during heatwaves.
 Sun protection should be used, because the average ultraviolet index during summer is 12 (extreme).
 The hot, dry and sometimes windy summer conditions in Perth causes bushfires to be common in and around Perth.
 Minor bushfires occur around Perth most summers, and occasionally major ones can occur as well, with losses of property and sometimes lives.
 An example of this is the 2014 Perth Hills Bushfire.

 The highest temperature recorded for Perth is 46.2 C, on 23 February 1991, and the highest temperature recorded in the metropolitan region is 46.7 C, at Perth Airport on the same day.
 The highest minimum temperature recorded for Perth is 29.7 C, on 12 January 2014.
 The lowest maximum temperature recorded in summer for Perth is 14.9 C, on 17 December 1952, and the lowest minimum temperature recorded in summer for Perth is 6.6 C, on 1 December 2020.

 Although summers are dry in Perth, they are not completely devoid of rain, with sporadic rainfall in the form of short-lived thunderstorms and cold fronts.
 The average rainfall for December to February is 43.1 mm, on 4.9 rain days.
-Tropical cyclones have not ever hit Perth, as the sea surface temperatures are too low for tropical cyclones to exist there, however remnants of ex-tropical cyclones from the north-west of Western Australia can bring heavy rain.
+Tropical cyclones have never hit Perth, as the sea surface temperatures are too low for tropical cyclones to exist there, however remnants of ex-tropical cyclones from the north-west of Western Australia can bring heavy rain.
 This happens more often from late summer to mid autumn compared to early and mid summer.

 Summer has a greater number of extreme rainfall events than winter, and these have increased in number in recent years.
 Perth's highest one day rainfall totals are all during summer.
 Some notable examples of extreme weather in summer are: